 Yes, you can choose your own clients and projects to work on, take in the gorgeous surroundings of Diani Beach in Mombasa working with nothing on but your shorts, vest, and sun hat, and get to make acquaintances with people from all over the world.

-Those who tell you only that side of freelance writing are selling you something - a shitty course or a pipe dream.
+But those who tell you only that side of freelance writing are selling you something - a shitty course or a pipe dream.
 That’s because there’s another side to freelance work that most people don’t tell you:

 Some of those less appealing things about freelance writing can be avoided by following the advice I share in this article.
 But what I will say is, if making money is your only attraction in working as a freelance writer, you will find it hard to stay motivated and will likely not stick with it.